 Once more, with feeling

 The devs quickly explain why.
 “We’ve been doing research,” says producer and designer Joe Brammer.
 “And actual research, not just playing an old-school game and going ‘this feels good’, but breaking it down, tweaking things.”

 Creative producer and designer Howard Philpott says they’ve pored over footage of their influences to work out why they feel the way they do – frame-by-frame, in some cases.
-Those influences run the gamut of ‘90s and early ‘00s shooters, including Quake, Unreal Tournament, Wolfenstein: Enemy Territory, Counter-Strike, Battlefield 2 (not Bad Company 2, as Brammer is keen to emphasise) and early COD, particularly COD 2.
+Those influences run the gamut of ‘90s and early ‘00s shooters, including Quake, Unreal Tournament, Wolfenstein: Enemy Territory, Counter-Strike, Battlefield 2 (not Bad Company 2, as Brammer is keen to emphasise) and early Call of Duty, particularly COD 2.

 “Crouch-jump is how you used to get up on boxes that were just slightly too high,” says Brammer.
 “Now it’s go up to it, press A, climb onto it.
 And I think that took you out of it a bit.
 It didn’t give you the control – the game controlled you.”